wotbatt/certs/aws/security-specialty/2-security-logging-monitoring.md

 **Skills in:**

-- Identifying patterns in logs to indicate anomalies and known threats :red_circle:
+- Identifying patterns in logs to indicate anomalies and known threats :white_check_mark:
-- Normalizing, parsing, and correlating logs :red_circle
+- Normalizing, parsing, and correlating logs :white_check_mark: